 My first tip is to only add drips to a chilled cake!
 I mean THOROUGHLY chilled.
 Your second coat of buttercream should be firm to the touch.

 This can take up to 30 minutes in the fridge, or about 10 minutes in the freezer.

 Chilling your cake will help your drips stay in place once they’re added, and help prevent them from running down too far.

 My second tip?
 Make a test drip.
 Take your ganache, and make a single drip.
 Let if flow and sit for a couple minutes.
 See what it looks like, and how far it runs.

 Are you happy with how it looks?
 This is your time to make changes to get it just right.
 Is it too thin?
 Did the drip run too far down the cake?
 Maybe you need to let your ganache cool more, or melt in a bit more chocolate.

 Is your drip too thick, or short?
-You might need to pop it in the microwave for a couple seconds (seriously, don’t heat it for more than 5 seconds).
+You might need to pop the ganache in the microwave for a couple seconds (seriously, don’t heat it for more than 5 seconds).
 Or maybe you want to add in a tiny bit more heavy cream.